JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/how-to-connect-to-aws-sqs-queue.md

 # How to Connect to an AWS SQS Queue

-While most of the examples provided in this library are shown using a local [ElasticMQ](https://github.com/adamw/elasticmq) or
-[Localstack](https://github.com/localstack/localstack) for a mock SQS queue, the real application should be using an actual SQS queue.
-This provides a very high level, generic guide to creating a Queue in AWS which should help you getting started.
+While most of the examples provided in this library use [ElasticMQ](https://github.com/adamw/elasticmq) as the SQS queue, the real application should be using an actual SQS queue.
+This provides a very high level, generic guide to creating a Queue in AWS which should help you get started.
 However, the online documentation provided by Amazon would be a better resources for learning about SQS queues, for example I used [AWS Documentation - SQS Setting Up](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-setting-up.html) myself to write this guide.